Simogh67/Binary-imbalanced-classification-/README.md

  y - has the client subscribed a term deposit? (binary: "yes","no").

 ## Classification:
-Based on the dataset, in this repository, we provide a classifier to increase the success rate of future marketing campaigns.
+Based on the dataset, in this repository, we provide a machine elarning pipline to increase the success rate of future marketing campaigns.
-Our classifier takes customers' personal information and then predicts the customers' answer, i.e. yes or no to future marketing campaigns.
+Our pipeline takes customers' personal information and then predicts the customers' answer, i.e. yes or no to future marketing campaigns.
-The result of our classifier can help marketing business planners to focus on customers who are more willing to accept their offers.
+The result of the pipeline can help marketing business planners to focus on customers who are more willing to accept their offers.

 ![Screenshot](pie2.png)

 Based on the figure, only 9% of the customers said yes to the campaign.
 Therefore, the problem at hand is an imbalanced classification problem.
-We leverage machine learning classification algorithms to answer the above question.
+We leverage machine learning classification algorithms to reach the goal.
 Here, the outcome variable is the result of the marketing campaign, and predictor variables are the rest of the information included in the dataset.